tristanic/isolde/isolde/docs/source/gui/validate.rst

 The drop-down menu below the plot allows you to limit its scope to only the residues currently selected in the main *ChimeraX* window.
 This can be useful if, for example, you wish to consider only a single chain.
-While a simulation is running, the plot will be limited to only the mobile residues, and will update in real time every time the coordinates change.
+While a simulation is running, the plot will be limited to only the mobile residues.
+While visible, the Ramachandran plot updates automatically whenever the atomic coordinates change.

 Peptide Bond Geometry validation
 --------------------------------